I'll just lay on Yoda Matt until my walker is here.

 Stone silence today as they made their way down the back steps.

-Thirty minutes later, when she got home, E. gave her a treat and left and Abby returned to her favorite spot on the rug - and the sulking began.
+Thirty minutes later, when she got home, E. gave her a treat and some pats and left and Abby returned to her favorite spot on the rug - and the sulking began.

 You LIED to me, you said J. would be here today!